This article is going to help you figure out how to pay for nursing school.

 If you’ve never paid for school textbooks before, you’re going to wish you hadn’t when you look at those prices.

-I’ve had one textbook that was a couple hundred dollars by itself.
+I’ve had one textbook that was a couple of hundred dollars by itself.

 Other expenses would be your

-Miscellaneous nursing school supplies like stethoscope, blood pressure coughs and so forth.
+- Miscellaneous nursing school supplies like a stethoscope, blood pressure coughs and so forth.

 We haven’t mentioned non-school related items.

 If you have a family, you’re going to have to take into account cost of living related items.

 What if you have young children and you have to put them in daycare?
 Daycare alone could cost you over $10,000 a year, just for daycare.